-- Alcohol approval—The designated approvers for various areas (assistant deans for academic areas, the Dean for Student Life for student-sponsored events, and directors from administrative areas) must approve events where MIT funds are used for alcohol or to cover alcohol-related expenses.
+- Alcohol approval—The designated approvers for various areas (assistant deans for academic areas, the Dean for Student Life for student-sponsored events, and directors from administrative areas) must approve events when MIT funds are used for alcohol or to cover alcohol-related expenses.

 - Overall approval for event—Either the Events and Information Center, the Student Activities Office, the MIT Sloan Student Life Office, or the Office of Residential Life will review all relevant details and approvals and determine whether the event meets guidelines.
-These offices also will direct the planners to obtain the appropriate licenses and permits from the City of Cambridge or other organizations, as warranted.
+These offices direct the planners to obtain the appropriate licenses and permits from the City of Cambridge or other organizations, as warranted.

-- Police approval—MIT Police will determine whether police details or metal detectors are required, review issues around public safety, assess parking requirements, and recommend further support, as needed.
+- Police approval—MIT Police determine whether police details or metal detectors are required, review issues around public safety, assess parking requirements, and recommend further support, as needed.